 3. With the pot now over low heat (as low as it will go), add the extra oil (this will prevent smoking and will better soften/toast the garlic).
 Add the smashed garlic cloves to the pot with the bacon grease + oil.

-4. Stirring very frequently, allow the garlic to gently toast (we’re mimicking the flavor and consistency of roasted garlic).
+4. Stirring very frequently.
+Allow the garlic to gently toast/pan roast (we’re mimicking the flavor and consistency of roasted garlic).
 This should take about 5 minutes.
-When the cloves look lightly browned, a little shriveled, and are fork-tender (squishy), transfer them to a small bowl and cover with plastic wrap so they’ll steam.
-Drain all but 2 TBSP of the garlicky, bacony oil.
+When the cloves look lightly browned, a little shriveled, and are fork tender (squishy), transfer them to a small bowl and cover with plastic wrap.
+Drain all but 2 TBSP of the garlicky, balcony oil.

 5. Set the heat to medium now and add the celery, onion, potatoes, thyme, and kale.
 Season with ½ tsp salt (no more) and lots of pepper.
 Cook, stirring occasionally, for 5 minutes.
 Add the wine, and cook for 2 minutes, allowing the alcohol to cook away.
 Add the stock.